-When we meet with homeowners to discuss a kitchen or bathroom remodeling project, we are often asked our opinion about countertop options.
+When we meet with homeowners to discuss a kitchen remodeling project, we are often asked our opinion about countertop options.
 Granite and quartz surfaces are always at the top of our list.
 Both are sleek, elegant, durable, and add significant value to your home; but they have some distinct differences.
 Here’s how they compare in terms of material, style, and maintenance:

 Granite is 100% natural stone that is extracted from quarries, cut into slabs, and polished.